35d7837a-2f5b-49ed-bec9-37eab0874350_alt

 Experience the Iconic Sunset at Ratu Boko

-Ratu Boko is widely known as one of the best sunset spots in Yogyakarta.
+Ratu Boko is widely known as one of the best sunset spots in Yogyakarta (Jogja).
 As the sun slowly sets behind Mount Merapi and the city skyline, the golden light transforms the ancient ruins into a truly magical scene.

 The calm hilltop environment creates the perfect atmosphere to relax, take photographs, and enjoy the beauty of the surrounding landscape.